magrathj/Pyspark-Docker-Image-With-Azure-Gen2-Connection/README.md

 # Docker Pyspark With Azure Gen2
-Building a docker image with Pyspark and with an Azure Gen2 storage connector, so as to enable testing of your data lake with pyspark locally.
+Building a docker image with Pyspark and a Azure Gen2 storage connection, so as to enable testing of your data lake with pyspark locally.

 ### Build Docker image